humhub/documentation/docs/admin/installation.md

 ## Pretty URLs

 By default, the HumHub URL includes a index.php file part and looks like https://example.com/index.php?r=dashboard%2Fdashboard.
-Using the Pretty URL or URL Rewriting feature, shorter and more meaningful URLs can be created such as https://temp.humhub.dev/dashboard.
+Using the Pretty URL or URL Rewriting feature, shorter and more meaningful URLs can be created such as https://example.com/dashboard.

 To enable this feature, both the HumHub configuration and, possibly, the WebServer configuration must be modified.

-Modify the HumHub [Configuration File](advanced-configuration.md) and add following block:
+Modify the HumHub [Configuration File](advanced-configuration.md) file `protected/config/common.php` and add following block:

 ```php
     'components' => [